 I love simple food.
-And this fish dish is one of my favorite recipes I always make whenever I can find fresh white fish that day.
-Because this is such a simple dish, the key is to toast coriander seeds and grind yourself.
-Don’t use ground coriander.
-I did that one time and the flavor of the dish was not even comparable.
+And I love making this simple fish dish whenever I can find fresh white fish that day at the market.
+Because this is such a simple dish, the key is to toast fresh coriander seeds and grind yourself.
+Don’t use already-ground coriander.
+I did that one time and the flavor of the dish was not the same.
 So buy the seeds and grind yourself.
 It’s worth it.

-6 ounce wild sea bass (or you can use halibut)
+6 ounce wild sea bass (or you can use any kind of white fish, wild)

 1 pound assorted heirloom tomatoes, cut in half